-GANs are powerful, and have impressive results.
-But as we discussed last class, GANs have some problems associated with them.
+GANs were state-of-the-art for many years.
+They are powerful, and have impressive results.
+But GANs have serious problems associated with them.

 - Because there are two networks that are trained independently, there is no single cost-function global minimum that we can search for. - This results in an unstable situation, as we are searching for a Nash equilibrium. - Consequently, these models can be very hard to train.
 Optimization of hyperparameters, and some luck, is necessary for success.